 Everybody knows that selling entails meeting your customers' needs.
 However, it's a huge mistake to assume that the most important needs are those that show up on a RFP or in a business discussion.

-According to research conducted by the Chally Group (I'm writing a book with their CEO, BTW), customers have six needs that are rarely expressed outright, but which are the true foundation of a customer relationship:
+According to research conducted by the Chally Group, customers have six needs that are rarely expressed outright, but which are the true foundation of a customer relationship:

 1. "I need you to be accountable."